tmsnvk/project-003/readme.md

 ### central_kanto_pokemon_database || project-003 || tmsnvk
 #### description
-+ a Mongo/Express/React/Node application that imitates a subscription-based service site with two form submit pages and an API search functionality.
++ a Mongo/Express/React/Node application that imitates a subscription-based service site with two form submit pages and a search functionality serving a public API database.
 + the API is served from [pokeapi.co](https://pokeapi.co/).
 + to run the application:
-  +  the github version is fully functional as the used API doesn't require registration.
+  +  the github version is fully functional as the used API doesn't require registration/key.
   +  only the MongoDB connection requires entering a valid database cluster address in the .env_sample file; once that's done, rename the file to .env.
-  +  OR visit the live heroku deployed version [here](https://BLANK.herokuapp.com/).
+  +  OR visit the live heroku deployed version [here](https://ckpd.herokuapp.com/).

 #### project structure
 ```